newchuyalong/libgdx-learning/Dependency-management-with-Gradle.md

     }
 }

-//Defines the configuration of the core project project(":core") {
+//Configuration for the :core project project(":core") {
     //Uses the java gradle plugin
     apply plugin: "java"